Wenatchee Valley Venom: History

 On June 15, 2009, co-owner and general manager Mark Helm announced that the Wenatchee Valley Venom would become an expansion team of the American Indoor Football Association (AIFA) for the 2010 season.
-The ownership named Keith Evans the franchise's first head coach and assistant general manager.
+The ownership named Keith Evans the franchise's first head coach and assistant general manager and Anthony Williams the franchise's first director of marketing and head of player personnel.
 In January, 2010, the Venom adding Kyle Skalisky to the ownership group and named him team president.
 After a 2–5 start, the team fired Keith Evans and named defensive coordinator Brian Smith as the team's interim head coach.
 On May 28, 2010, ownership removed the interim tag from Smith and he took over as the full-time head coach.
 Smith guided the Venom to a 6–1 record during the remainder of the season, but the team missed the playoffs.
 The ownership group announced that the team would be returning for the 2011 season, but were unsure what league the franchise would play in.

 On September 11, 2010, the Venom joined the Indoor Football League (IFL) for the 2011 season.
 The Venom won their IFL debut 45–37 over the Fairbanks Grizzlies.
 The Venom started 2–0, but followed with a seven-game losing streak.
 Recently added rookie quarterback Charles Dowdell ended the Venom's losing streak by leading them to a 41–36 victory over the Wyoming Cavalry.
 The Venom then lost the final four games of the season.

 On June 21, 2011 The Venom announced they had ceased operations citing low ticket sales since their debut season in 2010 despite the 8–6 season.
 Though they moved to the more financially stable IFL for the 2011 season, the team posted a 3–11 record and continued to have issues drawing fans.